garris/TremulaJS/README.md

 **Picture Streams + Momentum Engine + Bézier Paths + Cross-Browser + Cross-Device**

-TremulaJS (trem-yoo-la) is a client-side javascript UI component providing Bézier-based content-stream interactions with momentum & physics effects for mouse, scroll and and touch UIs.
+TremulaJS is a client-side javascript UI component providing Bézier-based content-stream interactions with momentum & physics effects for mouse, scroll and and touch UIs.

 **Put another way, TremulaJS can be thought of as an extremely bad-ass image carousel.**